April 5, 2018 Roberto Puzzanghera 18 comments

 suggestion to insert install of build-essentials etc on this page.

 I created a page with the preinstallation tasks, where this and other preliminary tasks are covered.
-Fill free to post other hints
+Feel free to post other hints

 Reply | Permalink